-- The report must be 2,000 to 2,500 words (8-10 double-spaced pages, 2.5cm/1.0in margin).
-(Letter of Submission, tables, figures, Works Cited, Glossary, Appendices, etc. are not included in the word/page count.) - Do not use double-space for the Letter of Submittal, Table of Contents, and the title page. - Apply consistent section and subsection heading styles throughout the report. - Use a readable 12pt font (e.g., Times New Roman, Arial, Calibri). - Number the pages of the report, except for the cover page and Letter of Submission.
+- ➤ The report must be 2,000 to 2,500 words (8-10 double-spaced pages, 2.5cm/1.0in margin).
+(Letter of Submission, tables, figures, Works Cited, Glossary, Appendices, etc. are not included in the word/page count.) - ➤ Documentation (footnotes and bibliography/Works Cited) should conform to the Chicago/Turabian system ("Traditional Humanities Documentation") - > Do not use double-space for the Letter of Submittal, Table of Contents, and the title page.
+Apply consistent section and subsection heading styles throughout the report. - ➤ Use a readable AODA-compliant (sans-serif) 12pt font (e.g. Arial, Calibri).Number the pages of the report, except for the cover page and Letter of Submission.